InnovArul/personreid_normxcorr/README.md

 If everything goes well, there will be 2 folders (**"train", "test"**) available in "datasets/cuhk01_test486" folder.

 ###QMULGRID

+`cd` to the folder `datasets/qmulgrid`

+Follow the steps below:

+1. Download the QMULGRID dataset from [here](http://personal.ie.cuhk.edu.hk/~ccloy/downloads_qmul_underground_reid.html)
+2. Extract the zip file (underground_reid.zip) in the folder ./datasets/qmulgrid (now, this folder should contain a folder named 'underground_reid')
+3. Execute the script "execute-all.sh"

+If everything goes well, there will be 3 folders (**"train", "test", "additionalgallery"**) available in "datasets/qmulgrid" folder.

 ##Options

+###For Training

 The options used during training are available in the file "src/opts.lua"